 Below: Twigs are reddish-brown with light colored lenticels.
 Buds can have downy hair on the scales.
 Bark of stems will have darker vertical lines and on older stems the lenticels will show up as small fissures.
 3rd photo - the green sepals have pointed lobes, surface hair and a purplish tint.

-Notes: Eloise Butler noted this species in the Garden on April 10, 1910.
-She referenced the older name of A. oblongifolia which has now been reclassified into A. arborea.
+Notes: Eloise Butler noted Downy Serviceberry in the Garden on April 10, 1910.
+She referenced an older name of A. oblongifolia which is no longer recognized.
+She planted it in 1925 and 1931.
 By the time of Martha Crone's 1951 Garden census, it was missing.
 Gardener Cary George replanted it in 1994.
 In North America the plants range is from the mid-continent eastward.
 In Minnesota, at the western end of its range, it is sparsely found, known in the wild from only 10 widely scattered counties, with only Goodhue being close to the metro area.
-It is planted in landscape plantings in this area however.
+It is planted in landscape plantings in the metro area however.

-In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. x neglecta, Neglected Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. wiegandii, Wiegand's Juneberry.
-The DNR does not list A. x neglecta or A. wiegandii as currently present in the state.
-One that is not native to Minnesota, but grows well here is A. canadensis, Shadblow Serviceberry.
+In Minnesota: Ten species of Amelanchier are listed as native to Minnesota by the U of M Herbarium: A. alnifolia, Saskatoon Serviceberry; A. arborea, Downy Serviceberry; A. bartramiana, Northern or Mountain Juneberry; A, interior, Inland Serviceberry; A. x intermedia, Intermediate Serviceberry; A. laevis, Allegheny or Smooth Serviceberry; A. sanguinea, Low or Round-leaf Serviceberry; A. spicata, Running Serviceberry or Creeping Juneberry; A. humilis, Low Juneberry.
+One that is not native to Minnesota, but will grow here is A. canadensis, Shadblow Serviceberry.